-Prerequisite: Satisfactory progress in the student's programme and permission of the MBA Programme Chair

-There are no lectures but work equivalent to a course of 3 periods per week for one term is required.
+Prerequisite(s): Satisfactory progress in the student's programme and permission of the MBA Programme Chair.
+Co requisite(s): Exclusion(s): Semester: Notes: There are no lectures but work equivalent to a course of 3 periods per week for one term is required.
+Lecture Hours: - Lab Hours: - Study Hours: Credit(s): 1

-MBA573 E-BUSINESS
+MBA573 e-Business